pypiserver/pypiserver/README.rst

 - #56, #70: Ignore non-packages when serving.
 - #58, #62: Log all http-requests.
 - #61: Possible to change welcome-msg.
+- #77, #78: Avoid XSS by generating web-content with SimpleTemplate instead of python's string-substs.

 1.1.6 (2014-03-05)
 ------------------